How to Make Permanent Changes-

 Riches do not endure forever, and a crown is not secure for all generations– Proverbs 27:24 NIV

-Some Christians think generational curses are nothing more than voodoo or fake news.
 Others think they’re an excuse weak people use when they don’t want to take responsibility for their own choices.
-Some are convinced generational curses are the result of some distant ancestor ticking God off.
-They think that in His anger God “cursed” the offender and his or her entire family line with a hex dooming them all to generational misdeeds.
-Still others believe generational curses are real but they only happen in families where people don’t know Jesus.
+Still others are convinced generational curses are the result of some distant ancestor ticking God off.
+In His anger God “cursed” the offender and his or her entire family line with a hex dooming them all to generation after generation of sin and misery.
+Then there are those who believe generational curses are real but they only happen to heathens.

 Generational curses are real.

-However, they are not the result of God’s wrath.
+However, they are not really the result of God’s wrath or punishment.
 They are the logical outcome of human foolishness and spiritual rebellion.
 A generational sin becomes a family trait when a person chooses to sin and then does not confess their sin or repent of it.
 Some version of that same sin is then passed down to the succeeding generation in the form of a behavior or attitude many members of the family get stuck in.
 The most common kinds of generational curses in unsaved families are sexual sin, abuse, alcohol, anger, codependence, drugs, stupidity, anarchy and foolishness.

 Christian families pass on generational curses too.
 However, generational curses tend to look different in Christian families.
 Generational curses show up in attitudes and behaviors that dishonor Jesus and hearts that are far from God.
 Generational curses are the number one reason faith is not passed down from one generation to the next.
-Following are five of the most common causes of generational curses in Christian families.
+Following are five of the most common causes of generational curses in Christian families:

 We cultivate surface-y goodness-